cloud-cds/cds-stack/steps_to_add_features.md

 These functions can often be easily developed and intially tested offline without running the entire ETL.

 ## Step 3: Document the Extraction
-Select a dataset you'd like to do the extractio on.
+Select a dataset you'd like to do the extraction on.

 Update CDM_feature.csv file in dashan-db/dw/clarity2dw/datasetX/CDM_Feature.csv